-Today’s Wonder of the Day was inspired by Amelia.
-Amelia Wonders, “Who were the nethanderals?”
-Thanks for WONDERing with us, Amelia!
+Today’s Wonder of the Day was inspired by Madison.
+Madison Wonders, “how do plants make fruits and vegetables?”
+Thanks for WONDERing with us, Madison!

 Have you ever taken the time to look closely at the wide variety of fresh fruits and vegetables available at most grocery stores?
 In addition to the aisles and aisles of canned and boxed foods, most grocery stores have a large produce section with everything from apples to zucchini.